Life Insurance Intoxication Exclusion

 Causal Connection as it Relates to the Intoxication Exclusion

 A common reason for denying benefits exists when the insured has an unlawful blood alcohol content level (BAC) in their system at the time of their death.
-Or when the deceased’s body has heroin, cocaine or other narcotics within.
+Or when the deceased’s body has heroin, cocaine or other narcotics within his or her system.
 Many deaths occur when the allegedly intoxicated individual – the insured - gets into a car, motorcycle, boating or sporting accident.

 Causation is one of the most important legal concepts in negligence and insurance law.
 In order for a life insurance company to deny death benefits, a “high level of causation” must be proven by the insurer.
 This means that the insured’s action(s) or omission(s) caused or significantly contributed to his or her death.
 Another way to understand causal connection is that the death would not have occurred if not for the actions of the insured.
 However, the language of the exclusion contained in the life insurance policy is very important.